nlread/helicopter-game/README.md

 # helicopter-game
 Helicopter game created using OpenGL and GLUT created for class.
+Created by Ned Read in 2016 for Computer Graphics.